Viewer Rating

 The film's central theme of mistaken identity, presented as a silent comedy, is inherently apolitical, focusing on an individual's personal predicament rather than societal or ideological issues.

-Based on the limited information available for "The Goat" by Donald Crisp, and considering the historical context of the director's active period, the film is assessed as likely adhering to traditional casting practices and narrative framing.
-There is no indication of explicit DEI-driven casting or a narrative that critiques traditional identities or centers on explicit DEI themes.
+Based on the limited information available and the historical context of the director, the film is assessed as featuring traditional casting and a narrative that does not critically portray traditional identities or explicitly center DEI themes.

 The film 'The Goat' (1918), directed by Donald Crisp, is a silent comedy about a man mistaken for a criminal.
 Based on available plot summaries and historical context, there are no identifiable LGBTQ+ characters or themes present in the movie.